kiddyboots216/lottery-ticket-adaptation/README.md

 ## Navigating this repo

-Check out `rlaif` for the implementation of alignment, `lota_utils` for the implementation of mask extraction, and `mergekit` for the implementation of model merging.
+Check out `rlaif` for the implementation of alignment, and `mergekit` for the implementation of model merging.

 ## A complete example

+Please check out https://github.com/kiddyboots216/lottery-ticket-adaptation/blob/main/rlaif/scripts/continual_learning.sh#L66 for a complete example with LoTA, but here is a high-level overview.

 First, train and save a model on the desired task by following the instructions in `rlaif`.
 Then, create the task vector with mergekit;